 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 94% of the total number of points available, with 5% exception reporting.
+The most recent published results showed the practice had achieved 97% of the total number of points available (clinical commissioning group (CCG) average 97.7%, national average 95.3%).
+The practice exception reporting rate was lower than local and national averages at 7.4% (CCG average 10.2%, national average 9.8%).
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).

 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed:
+Data from 2015/16 showed: